Azure-Samples/azure-ai-vision-sdk/samples/cpp/image-analysis/README-Windows.md

 * Download the content of this repository to your development PC.
 You can do that by either downloading and extracting this [ZIP file](https://github.com/Azure-Samples/azure-ai-vision-sdk/archive/master.zip), or cloning this repository using a Git client: `git clone https://github.com/Azure-Samples/azure-ai-vision-sdk.git`

-* Downloaded the following two Azure AI Vision SDK NuGet files from [this release](https://github.com/Azure-Samples/azure-ai-vision-sdk/releases/tag/0.8.0-alpha.0.33370873) of the repository.
-The are named:
-  * `Azure.AI.Vision.Core.0.8.0-alpha.0.33370873.nupkg`
-  * `Azure.AI.Vision.ImageAnalysis.0.8.0-alpha.0.33370873.nupkg`

 * Start Microsoft Visual Studio and select `Open a project or solution` under `Get started`.

 * Navigate to the folder containing these C++ samples, and select the solution file `image-analysis-samples.sln`.

-* Follow [the instructions here](/docs/common/local-nuget-feed.md) to set up a local NuGet feed using Visual Studio, so the Azure AI Vision SDK NuGet package can be used when you compile the samples.

 * Make sure `x64` is selected for `Solution platforms` (`Debug` or `Release`).